-- Bone pain or tenderness (if the cancer spreads to the bones)
+- Bone pain or tenderness (if the cancer has spread to the bones)

-- Difficulty breathing or a chronic cough (if the cancer spreads to the chest)
+- Difficulty breathing or a chronic cough (if the cancer has spread to the chest)

 - Enlarged abdomen (from a large tumor or excess fluid)

 - Pale skin and bluish color around the eyes

 - Profuse sweating

 - Rapid heart rate (tachycardia)

 - There may be a lump or mass in the abdomen.

 - The liver may be enlarged, if the tumor has spread to the liver.

 - There may be high blood pressure and a fast heart rate if the tumor is in an adrenal gland.